-- Allow tomato pie to fully cool from cooking prior to attempting to freeze
+- Allow tomato pie to fully cool from cooking prior to attempting to freeze.

 - Pre-freeze the pie for 20-30 minutes without wrapping or covering.
 This will help prevent the cheese mixture from separating or turning an odd texture.

-- After pre-freezing, tightly wrap the pie in aluminum foil and then seal with plastic wrap or place into an airtight container.
+- After pre-freezing, tightly wrap the pie in aluminum foil and then seal it with plastic wrap or place into an airtight container.
 The double-layer best preserves the tomato pie to prevent the texture from altering significantly.